Data for social good: where data analysis is changing lives!

 From predicting natural disasters to improving healthcare systems, we are witnessing a remarkable transformation in how data is being used to create a better world.

-Introducing data for good.
+Introducing data for social good.

 Data is increasingly becoming a part of our everyday lives.
 We use it to make decisions about what to buy, where to go, and how to live our lives.
 The ubiquity of data has led to a new field of study called “data science” which is concerned with extracting insights and knowledge from large data sets.